wordshaker/jesswhite_4/_posts/2018-04-23-impactfuldashboardspart3-post.md

 These are but a few danger signs that can signify that something is going awry with dashboards.
 There are more, but I have tried to cover a few of the more common ones I have seen.

 It is **REALLY** difficult to get to the stage where your dashboards are everything you need them to be; especially for a big, established business or system.
-These are no quick fixes
+There are no quick fixes.
+A solution that will work for one company won't necessarily work for another (a common rule with monitoring).
+Any solution will take time to get buy in for and implement.

+The pay off is great though.
+To be able to see the effects of the work being done, the progress towards those business goals.
+To be able to spot where problems are and whether you can improve them.
+Do see the direct impact work is having.
+Monitoring in all its forms is powerful, when done well.

 ---